TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 - The voter proceeds to location #2 to privately fill out the ballot.
 No active recording devices are allowed caveat local regulations to the contrary.

 - The voter proceeds to location #3 and inserts their ballot into the ballot scanner, which is not part of VOTES.
 S/he privately reviews the electronic interpretation of their ballot.
 At this point the voter can accept or reject the digital scan of their paper ballot.
-If the voter rejects the scan, the ballot is voided and s/he obtains a new blank ballot, returning to location #2 to try again.
-If the voter accepts the scan, the physical ballot is accepted and the scan of the ballot is permanently stored in VOTES.
+If the voter rejects the interpretation of the scan, the ballot is voided and s/he obtains a new blank ballot, returning to location #2 to try again.
+If the voter accepts the interpretation of the scan, the physical ballot is accepted and the scan of the ballot is permanently stored in VOTES.
 The scanner will then print a sheet of paper with 100 rows of ballot data on it.
 The scanner will also privately display to the voter the offset in the sheet of their specific ballot.
 Technical details of this step is described in section 5 below.

 - The voting center optionally offers location #4, where a voter can place their sheet face down on a VOTES scanner which is not a ballot scanner.
-Unlike location #3 that validates the scan of the ballot and updates the VOTES database with the new ballot, location #4 solely validates that the voter's handout which includes their ballot as well as 99 other ballots.
+Unlike location #3 that validates the interpretation of the scan of the ballot and updates the VOTES database with the new ballot, location #4 solely validates that the voter's handout which includes their ballot as well as 99 other ballots.
 Specifically all 100 rows of ballot data is validated against the live VOTES Merkle database for the election.
 The VOTES scanner at location #4 will display an invalid indication if any of the ballot data on the voter's handout is not currently correct in the live VOTES databases.

 **Three important clarifications:**

 - There is no publicly available 'image scan' of the paper ballot - VOTES only makes available the interpreted ballot and the digest pairs.
-The actual image scan is controlled by the ballot scanner manufacturer.
+The actual image scan is controlled by the ballot scanner manufacturer and the election officials
-- Once all the polls have closed and enough ballots have been scanned and the voters' names and addresses have been recorded, the VOTES repositories can be made publicly available.
-The repos include the tally algorithms that are executed to tally the election, the scanned ballot data, and, independently, all the voter names and addresses.
+- Once all the polls have closed and enough ballots have been cast and the voters' names and addresses have been recorded, the VOTES repositories can be made publicly available.
+The repos include the tally algorithms that are executed to tally the election, the cast vote records, and, independently, all the voter names and addresses.
 (There is 100% no connection between a voter's name and address and their ballot anywhere in VOTES or on the printed ballots.)
 The repo allows every voter to once again verify that their ballot is correctly recorded using their public digests as well as to execute the tally on their smart devices.
-It also allows neighborhoods to self-patrol for fraudulent people or addresses as well as state and federal investigations to scan for unauthorized or fraudulent registered voters across the entire electorate.
+It also allows neighborhoods to self-patrol for fraudulent people or addresses as well as state and federal investigations to search for unauthorized or fraudulent registered voters across the entire electorate.
 - As the hours and days pass and additional ballots continue to be scanned and added to the VOTES Merkle based repositories, rolling public updates continue, allowing for constant E2EV as well as intermediary ballot tallies.
 Note that all citizens and election officials can download the latest repositories and verify and tally the election results.

 ## 4b) Vote by mail Example - what happens to the ballot